-If you’ve read part 1 then you’ve hopefully gained more clarity on how to face the financial needs of your fertility journey.
-Now it’s time to get into some of the nitty gritty tips for how you can create the financial plan that’s right for your family.
+Let me jump right into the nitty gritty tips for how you can create the financial plan that’s right for your family to pay for your fertility treatment.
 This just scratches the surface in terms of the possibilities but let’s jump in.

 Tips to pay for fertility costs